 Positive beliefs/thoughts are established to counteract negative thought patterns.
 During this process, you are instructed to focus on images, negative thoughts, and body sensations while simultaneously using sets of bilateral stimulation like tones, taps, or eye movements.
 After each set of stimulation, the therapist guides you through processing these experiences.
 The therapist will have you take notice of whatever happens.

-Next, after each stimulation set, you will be asked to let your mind go any direction once the bilateral stimulation begins.
+Next, after each stimulation set, you will be asked to let your mind go in any direction once the bilateral stimulation begins.
 From there you must notice the thoughts, sensations, visuals, or memories come up.
 The EMDR therapist will move forward with the next area of focus depending on your response.

 If the sets of stimulations cause you a lot of distress, the therapist will use established techniques to steer you in the right direction.
 If no distress arises, you will focus on the positive belief associated with that target.